IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 When submitting your system, please make sure it works for the MuST-C dev and test sets.
 During the official evaluation, we will run the submitted system with the blind set.

 ### English-to-Japanese Text-to-Text Translation
-Baseline will be provided later in January 2022.
+Baseline will be provided soon.

 ## System Submission